Security Considerations: International Features

 MultiByteToWideChar and WideCharToMultiByte are the Unicode and character set functions most commonly used to convert characters between ANSI and Unicode.
 These functions have the potential of causing security risks because they count the elements of the input and output buffers differently.
 For example, MultiByteToWideChar takes an input buffer counted in bytes and puts the converted characters into a buffer sized in Unicode characters.
 When your application uses this function, it must size the buffers correctly to avoid a buffer overrun.

 WideCharToMultiByte defaults to "best fit" mapping for code pages, such as 1252.
 However, this type of mapping allows multiple representations of the same string, potentially leaving your application vulnerable to attack.
-For example, Latin capital letter A with dieresis ("Ä") might map to Latin capital letter A ("A"); a Unicode character in a Far Eastern language might map to a slash ("/").
+For example, Latin capital letter A with dieresis ("Ä") might map to Latin capital letter A ("A"); a Unicode character in an Asian language might map to a slash ("/").
 The use of the WC_NO_BEST_FIT_CHARS flag is preferred from a security perspective.

 Some code pages, for example, the 5022x (iso-2022-x) code pages, are inherently insecure because they allow multiple representations of the same string.
 Properly written code performs security checks in the Unicode form, but these types of code pages expand the attack susceptibility of your applications and should be avoided if possible.